 How Well It Works

 If cryosurgery is used to treat skin cancer, there is a small chance that the skin cancer will return after treatment.
-One review of studies of basal cell skin cancer treated with cryosurgery found a cure rate of over 90 out of 100 people.2
+One study that followed people for 5 years after treatment found that cryosurgery had a cure rate for 99 out of 100 people.2

 The risks of cryosurgery include: